 If you want to achieve higher levels of ranking as an alpine official, you must track your work experience and report it to your divisional alpine officials chairman.
-In Intermountain you can find out who that person is in the "About" section of this web site.
+In Intermountain you can find out who that person is here.

-You should send your work history to the AO Chairman at the end of each season.
-He sends his certification level updates to USSA in the first two weeks of May each year.
+You should send your work history to the AO Chairman or a member of the AO Committee at the end of each season.
+The AO Chairman sends certification level updates to USSA as necessary throughout the year.

-Alpine officials are certified in nine specialty areas:
+Alpine officials are certified in eight specialty areas:

 There are five certification levels for officials in USSA called Level 1, Level 2, etc. For specifics on what is required to move from one level to the next in each of the eight specialty areas, see the USSA Alpine Officials Certification Guidelines.